meinside/alpine-golang/README.md

 ### Build images with a new Dockerfile

-Inside your go application's source directory, create a `Dockerfile` with following content:
+Inside your Go application's source directory, create a `Dockerfile` with following content:

 ```
 FROM meinside/alpine-golang:latest AS builder